 I used to joke that I was really fast at typing because I could hit the backspace and fix my mistakes really quickly.
 Backspace is an inefficient key, if you’re … Continue reading Embracing Colemak’s caps lock as backspace

 I wanted a nice, thick pair of raggsockor so I knit myself a pair.
 And then I cast on another pair, yet another and finally one more.
 I’d waited a … Continue reading The Great Sock Rush of 2016

 Last fall, we both bought DAS Keyboard Ultimate keyboards with Cherry MX Blue switches.
 While Fred seems to be a fairly light typist, I can make a lot of noise … Continue reading Using dampeners to quiet down my mechanical keyboard

 Ever since I saw this keyboard on Lifehacker many years ago, I wanted it.
 There was something about having blank keys that appealed to me as a typist – after … Continue reading Introducing my keyboard, the DAS Keyboard Ultimate

 Every Sunday morning, we drive over to Barkaby to do our weekly grocery shopping.
-Fred has started a playlist for this drive (we’re huge Spotify listeners) and he’s nice enough … Continue reading The Sound of Silence by Disturbed.
-I was fascinated and have spent most of the week listening to it.
+Fred has started a playlist for this drive (we’re huge Spotify listeners) and he’s nice enough … Continue reading The Sound of Silence: a song with oomph

 Last fall (as in, October 2014), I became fascinated with the idea of a cape.
 It might be because of my complete failure to sew up a proper coat – … Continue reading The Great Cape Adventure

 I love toe-up socks, but I have trouble getting the final join in the bind-off to look good.
 I usually just end up taking the yarn up and over and … Continue reading Tip for binding off in the round

 I loved both of these patterns so much that I had to make more!